Katong Park MRT Station

 Structure Underground

-Platform Side
+Platform Stacked Side

-Opening 23 Jun 2024
+Opened 23 Jun 2024

 Katong Park MRT Station (TE24) is an underground station located along the Thomson-East Coast Line (TEL) 4.
 It is built underneath Meyer Road, at the junction with Fort Road and Tanjong Rhu Road, bringing rail connectivity to condominiums and landed houses around Meyer Road.